-YARN is still using resources even though the Spark job that I executed on Amazon EMR from Juypter or Zeppelin has finished executing
+Why does the YARN application still use resources after the Spark job that I ran on Amazon EMR is completed?

 I'm running a Jupyter or Zeppelin notebook on my Amazon EMR cluster.
-Why does a YARN application keep running even after the Apache Spark job that I submitted from Jupyter or Zeppelin has finished executing?
+The YARN application continues to run even after the Apache Spark job that I submitted is completed.

 When you run a Spark notebook in Zeppelin or Jupyter, Spark starts an interpreter.
-The interpreter creates a YARN application, which is the Spark driver that shows up when you list applications.
-The driver doesn't terminate when you finish executing a job from the notebook.
-This is by design—the Spark driver stays active so that it can request application containers for on-the-fly code execution.
+The interpreter creates a YARN application.
+This application is the Spark driver that shows up when you list applications.
+The driver doesn't terminate when you finish running a job from the notebook.
+By design, the Spark driver stays active so that it can request application containers for on-the-fly code runs.
 The downside is that the YARN application might be using resources that other jobs need.
-To resolve this issue, you can manually kill the YARN application.
-Alternatively, you can set a timeout value that automatically kills the application.
+To resolve this issue, you can manually stop the YARN application.
+Alternatively, you can set a timeout value that automatically stops the application.

 Before you begin, be sure that you have permissions to restart the interpreter in Zeppelin.